mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 05 November 2025

-- The average temperature today is 15.88˚C,
+- The average temperature today is 15.45˚C,
-- With highs of 16.66˚C and lows of 15.16˚C,
+- With highs of 16.1˚C and lows of 14.83˚C,
-- It may feel like 15.56˚C with clear sky
+- It may feel like 15.14˚C with overcast clouds
-- The wind speed is 6.17m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1004hPa and humidity is 78%
+- The pressure is 1004hPa and humidity is 80%
 - The sun will rise at 07:10 and set at 16:33

 <!-- weather_marker ends -->